Top 5 health benefits of broccoli

 What is broccoli?

 Broccoli is a branched, green vegetable with either purple or more commonly green flower buds.
-It belongs to the cruciferous family, along with cauliflower, cabbage and kale and it can be eaten raw or cooked, with just 80g (about 2 spears) counting as one of your five-a-day.
+It belongs to the brassica family, along with cauliflower, cabbage and kale, and can be eaten raw or cooked.

 Nutritional benefits of broccoli